 To relax your muscles, consciously relax them, begin with one muscle, then heading to the next one.
 You can start with your fingers, for example, leading your way to the rest of the body.
 Practice the muscle relaxation technique beforehand so you can engage it optimally during an anxiety attack.

-Practice mindfulness and Cognitive Behaviour Therapy
+Practice Mindfulness and Cognitive Behaviour Therapy to Resist Anxiety Attack

 Accept your thoughts as they come and resist the urge to blow them out of proportion and letting fear run your life.
 Learn to stay in the moment, and decide to stop being over analytical of events you cannot change, which is what leads you to panic.
 Let physical sensations such as the feeling of your toes on the carpet, or the smell of coffee wafting through the room, ground you firmly in the now, giving you a real experience to focus on.